Google Ads or Facebook Ads: What’s Better for Your Business?

 For example, Facebook allows detailed targeting with life events such as new parents, newlyweds, and newly engaged people with further segmentation based on the time elapsed after this life event.

 Startups are less successful in search compared to a well-established company, even after working hard on building brand awareness.
 A competitor with more brand recognition compared to yours may win this game.
 They might get a higher click-through rate (CTR).
-You can leverage Facebook Ads to increase your brand reputation and recognition before you decide to move to Google Ads to capitalize on intent-based search.
+You can leverage Facebook Ads to increase your brand reputation and recognition before you decide to move to Google Ads to capitalize on an intent-based search.

 There is no one-size-fits-all solution that you can use when choosing from Google Ads and Facebook Ads.
 However, you can take the following steps to win this game.